cbeck88/libwml/README.md

 is also likely to break things.
 So it's not clear it's worth it for the Wesnoth 1 engine.

 A final consideration is that **libwml** could be used to to create a tool like **wmllint** which is very precise and rigorous.
-The original **wmllint** tool was just a perl script based on line-by-line regular expressions.
+The original **wmllint** tool was just a python script based on line-by-line regular expressions.
 It doesn't parse WML in at all the same way that the main game does, and it's easy to write WML that is well-formed and which the game will load, but which wmllint simply fails to parse.
 Effectively, **wmllint** is a quick-and-dirty hack, and when it is modifying your files, it is effectively using dumb pattern matching and guesswork -- it has no idea of the larger context of the code that it is modifying or